FAQ:Opening and Saving Files

 To use a standard Audacity project on another computer, you have to include the _data folder that has the same name as the project.
 This makes the size very large.
 The _data folder has the small .au files that contain the uncompressed audio data.

 See Audacity Projects for more about the structure of Audacity projects and Sending your work to others for why you would probably need to export an MP3 audio file to make your audio small enough to email.

 Alternatively, if you have a broadband internet connection and you package your .aup file and _data folder into a zip file, there are many free file transfer services that allow upload and storage of large files.
 Try for example DropSend or mailbigfile.
 Audacity also has a feature at to save a much smaller project using OGG files (this will however give you a slightly lossy project).

 Audacity has very robust crash recovery and in many cases can recover most or all of your work in the event of a power failure, computer crash or crash of Audacity itself.
 However it is a wise precaution to backup the project periodically to separately named AUP files in case Audacity is unable to recover correctly.
 This also gives you the flexibility to reopen the project as it was at different points in time, because Audacity cannot restore a project's history once that project's session is closed.

-The best way to make a copy of an already saved project is to Audacity Projects for more on how to work with Audacity project files.and save to a new name.
-This closes the current project in its last saved state then leaves you working on the newly saved project in its current state.
+The best way to make a copy of an already saved project is to use Managing Audacity Projects for more on how to work with Audacity project files.and save to a new name.
+This makes a copy of the current project in its current state, leaving your current project open for continued working.
 See

 Remember that computer hard drives can fail, destroying all data.
 Therefore regular backups should if possible be made to one or two devices other than the device the current project is stored on.
 For example, backups could be made to another internal drive on the computer, or ideally to an external USB drive or uploaded to an online (cloud) storage service.